pshuwei/blog/_data_analysis/worlds2021.md

 date:   2021-12-13
 ---

-he Fall 2021 semester is over, which means it’s time for one thing: keeping up with `R` coding.
+The Fall 2021 semester is over, which means it’s time for one thing: keeping up with `R` coding.

 In my previous semester, I had to very little to almost no coding (not including exams) for my classes.
 So rather than let my `R` coding rust, I should work on making sure I am still familiar with `R`.